Graciekroos/SNPcalling_2022/README.md

 vcftools --vcf populations.snps.vcf --missing-indv
 ```

-I then inspected the ouput folder created by vcftools called "out.imiss" to look for individuals that were missing a lot of data.
+I then inspected the ouput folder created by VCFtools called "out.imiss" to look for individuals that were missing a lot of data.

 Some low-quality individuals with around 20% missing data which I retained as they still had plenty of data: